-Grilled Peach & Serrano Upside-down Cake with Strawberry is the perfect summer dessert recipe.
-Whip this up for your next cookout!**

-Existing text:

 Grilled Peach & Serrano Upside-down Cake with Strawberry

-- 4 tablespoons 1/2 stick unsalted butter, melted, plus more for brushing
+- 4 tbsp unsalted butter, melted, plus more for brushing

 - 1/2 cup firmly packed dark brown sugar

-- About 4 medium-sized whole fresh peaches washed, halved and pitted
+- 4 medium fresh peaches washed, halved and pitted

 - 8 fresh strawberries washed and green tops sliced off